AdguardTeam/AdguardKnowledgeBase/pages/02.general/13.adguard-beta-testing-program/docs.en.md

 #### Safari

-Download Adguard for Safari beta extension from [here](http://chrome.adtidy.org/app.html?app=AdguardBeta.safariextz).
+Download the latest AdGuard for Safari beta extension from [GitHub](http://chrome.adtidy.org/app.html?app=AdguardBeta.safariextz).
 Install it&nbsp;by&nbsp;dragging the downloaded file to&nbsp;your browser.

-***NOTE:*** *beta version of&nbsp;Adguard extension for Safari is&nbsp;updated from our server.
+***NOTE:*** *beta version of&nbsp;AdGuard extension for Safari is&nbsp;updated from our server.
 In&nbsp;Safari 9+&nbsp;such updates cannot be&nbsp;applied automatically, you should check &laquo;Safari&raquo; -&gt; &laquo;Extensions&raquo; from time to&nbsp;time.
 Extensions for other browsers will update automatically when needed.*

-At&nbsp;any time, you can visit this [GitHub repository](https://github.com/AdguardTeam/AdguardBrowserExtension/releases) to&nbsp;check if&nbsp;there is&nbsp;a&nbsp;new version available.

 ### How to&nbsp;report a&nbsp;bug